 The National Teaching Fellowships are awarded to high-profile leaders from universities across Australia who are exemplars of, and strong advocates for excellence in higher education learning and teaching.
 Professor Cobie Rudd’s 2011-12 National Teaching Fellowship, worth $350,000, will support her to develop strategies and tools to promote learning through simulation in a range of settings within the education sector.
 The funding will help address opportunities for education and training using simulation and has an interprofessional focus targeting all health disciplines.

-In 2010, Professor Rudd led three of the twelve Health Workforce Australia funded Simulated Learning Curricula 2010 projects that identified aspects of curriculum that could be effectively delivered through learning using simulation:
+Professor Rudd led three of the twelve Health Workforce Australia funded Simulated Learning Curricula 2010 projects that identified aspects of curriculum that could be effectively delivered through learning using simulation.

 Professor Rudd completed her successful Fellowship at a ceremony in Sydney and the following day she gave the opening paper at the Australian Learning and Teaching Fellows’ Open Forum; Australian Universities in the Asian Century.

 2011 Seminar series

 As part of enhancing uptake of learning through simulation at ECU, as well as within the broader higher education sector and industry, the Fellowship project commenced a series of seminars, profiling other national and international leaders in the field.
 In 2011, three seminars were hosted with visiting guest speakers including the President, International Society for Healthcare in Simulation.

 Pro-Vice-Chancellor (Health Advancement)

 Telephone: 08 6304 2422